iperka/scan-categorizer/README.md

 Potential use case: Taxes require some documents like salary statements.
 You can categorize them as salary statements and keep track of them in their own folder but create a link inside your taxes folder.

+Since version `1.8.1` you can also create a new shortcut from your custom rename function.
+See example below:

 ```js
 const CATEGORIES = [
   {